-o As part of the Climate & Biodiversity Strategy: In early 2021 LFDE formalised an ambitious Climate & Biodiversity Strategy which sets a number of objectives in order to progressively integrate the management of climate risks (including those associated with the protection of biodiversity) into all its investments.
-In this context, LFDE systematically excludes from its entire range any company active in the thermal coal sector, following the guidelines set out in our Coal Policy, and aims to fully cease financing of thermal coal by 2030 in OECD countries and by 2040 in all other countries worldwide.
+O As part of the Climate Strategy: In early 2021 LFDE formalised an ambitious Climate Strategy which sets a number of objectives in order to progressively integrate the management of climate risks (including those associated with the protection of biodiversity) into all its investments.
+Against this background, in 2021 LFDE strengthened its requirements in the most heavily emitting sectors, including unconventional fossil fuels, and undertook to totally exit thermal coal by 2030, based on the Global Coal Exit List compiled by German NGO Urgewald.
 We have also made individually tailored commitments on our investments' climate performance and contribution to the transition.
-The calendar below sets out the climate and biodiversity metrics we will report under our Climate & Biodiversity Strategy.
+The calendar below sets out the climate and biodiversity metrics we will report under our Climate Strategy.